dataprofessor/replit-ab-testing/README.md

 # 📦 AB Testing Demo

 This AB testing app allows testing statistical parameters for AB tests.
-The app is created by Matt Palmer and this recipe is originally available at https://github.com/streamlit/cookbook/tree/main/recipes/replit
+The app is created by [Matt Palmer](https://twitter.com/mattppal) from Replit and this recipe is originally available at https://github.com/streamlit/cookbook/tree/main/recipes/replit

 ## Demo App